ca098/JobScheduler/README.md

 ## Energy Calculation
 There is a known bug of the overall energy consumption figures not producing the exact value.
 This is because the calculation is being drawn from the state of resources at a given arrival time, and not accounting for when a resource becomes idle.
 Which at times can be in the window between the arrival times of different tasks.

+### Total Energy
 The total energy consumption may seem like it is too high.
 However, this is a summation of all the different resource utilisation levels for X amount of time.
 It can be compared to having a 60 Watt light bulb running for 1 Hr.
 There is a calculation of either 0.06 kWh or 60 Watt * 3600 (seconds in an hour) = 212,000 Watts.
 The latter calculation is what you're seeing from this example.

+### Average Energy
+The average energy value you're seeing is the average power consumption across all active resources for the duration of the schedule, in correlation to the pMin and pMax value selected.

 # Build